Caparisun/reddit_stocks/README.md

 - Stocks, that have high expected volatility get talked more often about.
 - An often appearing example of this is a companies earnings call, where quarterly revenue and profit numbers are publicly communicated.
-- Stocks often surge or decline rapidly after such an earning release.
+- Stocks often surge or decline rapidly after such an earnings report.
 - In anticipation of these events, Reddit users talk more often about it.
 - If a stock declines against the expectations, the sentiment declines as well.
 - The correlation seems to be the other way round: Events in financial markets are shaping the topics the users are talking about.